GeekTrainer/help-desk-bot-lab/CSharp/exercise7-HandOffToHuman.md

     |---|---|
     | ![exercise7-test-agent-talk](./images/exercise7-test-agent-talk.png) | ![exercise7-test-user-talk](./images/exercise7-test-user-talk.png) |

-1. In order to finish the interaction type `resume` in the second emulator (the agent emulator) and the bot should inform to both participants the end of communication.
+1. In order to finish the interaction type `resume` in the second emulator (the agent emulator) and the bot should inform to both participants the end of the communication.

     | Agent messages | User messages |
     |---|---|